code4history/MaplatTin/README.md

 # Maplat Tin library

-JavaScript library which performs bijective conversion mutually between the coordinate systems of two planes based on the control points.
+JavaScript library which performs homeomorphic conversion mutually between the coordinate systems of two planes based on the control points.
 This is part of [Maplat](https://github.com/code4nara/Maplat/wiki) project.

 ## Installation